 RA is characterized by a swollen, painful, and warm joint (or joints).
 This condition typically affects multiple joints in the body.
 Symptoms tend to appear gradually, making it a difficult condition to diagnose.
 There are some blood tests that can help a rheumatologist determine the presence of the condition in a patient.
 A low blood level (anemia), positive rheumatoid factor, and a high erythrocyte sedimentation rate can be signs that a patient has RA.
 With RA, a patient typically undergoes painful flare-ups rather than having continuous pain.
 These flare-ups tend to be acute and come and go in waves, (one flare can occur, with another flare-up not occurring for months after).
 Although the flare-ups themselves are of concern, the damage that they cause to the joints are also problematic.
 Arthritic symptoms tend to present in the joints that have sustained cartilage damage from a RA flare-up.
 Even if the condition is completely managed, the damage from the flare-up must still be addressed.

 The goal of the treating rheumatologist is to get the condition under control and keep it under control – thereby minimizing the cartilage damage that can occur with RA.
-There is a wide range of how extensive the rheumatoid arthritic involvement can be for each patient.
+There is a wide range in how extensive the rheumatoid arthritic involvement can be for each patient.
 Each patient requires a specialized treatment plan to control his or her disease.
 Some patients require constant medication, while others only need to be on it occasionally.
 Aggressive treatment of flare-ups should be done to prevent permanent damage to the involved joints.

-Prior to any surgery the surgeon and rheumatologist will review RA medications.
+Prior to any surgery, the surgeon and rheumatologist will review RA medications.
 It may be important to temporarily stop taking certain medications while recovering from surgery.
-Medications such as TNF inhibitors tend to suppress the immune system and may increase the risk of a post-operative infection.
+Medications such as TNF inhibitors tend to suppress the immune system, and may increase the risk of a post-operative infection.

-Edited by Gwyneth Price MD Jan 21, 2013
+Previously Edited by Gwyneth deVries, MD